joechanx/python-file-automation-demo/README.md

 - missing required values
 - repetitive manual cleanup work

-This project shows how Python can automate that process in a reusable and maintainable way.
+This project shows how Python can automate that process in a reusable and maintainable way, while also making it accessible to non-technical users.

 ## Key Highlights

 - Batch import of CSV and XLSX files
-- Streamlit UI for non-technical users
+- Simple Streamlit UI for non-technical users
-- Column alias mapping through JSON config or UI selections
+- Column mapping through configurable rules
 - Configurable required fields and output columns
 - Email, phone, date, and amount normalization
 - Duplicate removal using configurable keys